kananigit/iiab-menu-plugin/readme.md

 After selecting the menu items you want scroll to the bottom and click "Save Changes".

+# Note
+When you download the plugin from github it will rename the folder to "iiab-menu-plugin-master".
+Rename it back to just "iiab-menu-plugin" before you upload it to wordpress to avoid any issues.

 # Displaying the Menu Items In the front end